 Further guidance around the interviews process can be found in Guidelines for Fellowship interviews.

 After the interview, you will have four weeks to revise and finalise your proposal based on the discussions during your interview.
-You should ask your Fellowship Advisor to re-review your proposal before your final submission.
+You should submit your final proposal to your Fellowship Advisor by the date you are given at interview.

 Your proposal will be reviewed by at least two technical referees who are experts in a field closely related to your research area and who are qualified to comment on the technical elements of the proposal.
 Applicants will be required to, with input from their supervisor, respond to the technical referees’ comments, clarifying or justifying certain aspects of the proposal.